 How to Negotiate Salary for Your Next Career Move

-Negotiating a salary can be an extremely difficult process, since it requires you to balance what you believe you’re worth with what an employer thinks they’ll be able to afford.
-But, if it’s done correctly it could be a positive experience for both the employer and employee, which results in a better salary for the employee and greater engagement of the employee in their job.
-Learn how to negotiate your salary confidently.
+A salary negotiation is difficult to talk about, because it involves balancing what you believe you’re worth with what the employer thinks they’re able to afford.
+If it’s done right, it can be positive for both parties, resulting in a higher pay for the employee, as well as greater employees’ engagement in their jobs.
+Here’s how you can negotiate your salary confidently.

-- Before you negotiate your salary take a look at market rates and industry standards to ensure that your salary request is realistic.
+- Before you negotiate your salary study market rates and industry standards to ensure your salary offer is fair.

-- Find out information by the networking of colleagues, using online resources like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.
+- Find out information by connecting with colleagues through online resources like LinkedIn Salary and Glassdoor, and reaching out to professional networks.

-- Prepare talking points ahead of time, including education & certification and years of relevant experiences, achievements and results and unique skills capabilities, knowledge of the industry, and training opportunities.
+- Plan your talk points ahead of the time, including education and certification and years of relevant experience, the results and achievements, unique skill set & abilities, industry expertise, and training opportunities.

-- In the course of negotiations, you should be confident and articulate but also flexible and open-minded.
-You should highlight tangible results you’ve achieved in your previous positions.
+- During the negotiation, you must be assertive and confident, yet flexible and open-minded.
+Show tangible results that you’ve had in your previous positions.

-- Maintain a positive mood throughout the conversation and practice active listening.
+- Maintain a positive tone throughout the conversation, and practice active listening.

 Do your research

-Before entering into any pay negotiation, it’s crucial to conduct thorough research on market rates and industry standards to make sure that your salary proposal is reasonable.
-Some factors that can affect this may include levels of experience level, company size and the location of the company. (?).
-Another great method to gather information is to network with colleagues or other professionals who are in the same profession.
+Before you begin any negotiations regarding salary, it’s essential to conduct a thorough investigation of current market rates and industry standards to make sure your salary offer is realistic.
+Things that may affect this may include the level of experience, levels, the size of your company and the location of the company. (?).
+One way to gather information is through networking with your colleagues or those who are in the same area of work.

 Research Online

-Get insight from talking to acquaintances who have had similar positions, or contacting them through professionally-oriented networks and brainstorming with professionals in professional organizations.
+Get insight from talking to friends who have held similar positions or reaching out through professionally-oriented networks as well as brainstorming members of professional organizations.

-The time spent in preparing for a negotiation is always time well spent.
-You’ll be much more confident in presenting your case if you have a clear outline of your talking points in advance.
+Preparing for a negotiations is always a good time spent.
+You’ll be more confident in giving your argument if you have a list of points to discuss in advance.

-Here are a few examples of things you could consider including in your salary negotiation:
+Here are a few suggestions of items you might consider including in your salary negotiation:

 - Experience gained through years of relevant work